A guide to the rules and registration required for EU/EEA and Swiss citizens coming to live and work in the Netherlands.

 Permanent residence for EU/EEA and Swiss citizens

 After five years’ continuous residence in the Netherlands, EU/EEA and Swiss citizens (including Croatian citizens) and their family members can apply to stay in the Netherlands permanently.
-For more information, see Expatica’s guide to Dutch permanent residence in the Netherlands.
+For more information, see Expatica’s guide to Dutch permanent residence.

 For more information